deckhouse/sds-node-configurator/docs/LAYOUTS.md

 Use combined storage when using disks of different types simultaneously on the node.

-When combining disks of different types to create storage, it is recommended to make a mirror from disks of one type and install the operating system on it according to the [«Full mirror»](#full-mirror) scenario, but not use it for SDS.
+When combining disks of different types to create storage, it is recommended to make a mirror from disks of one type and install the operating system on it according to the ["Full mirror"](#full-mirror) scenario, but not use it for SDS.

 For SDS, use disks of other types (hereinafter — additional disks) that differ from those used for the mirror under the operating system.